deerbier/deerbier/README.md

 · · ────── ꒰ঌ·✦·໒꒱ ────── · ·
 C + W ALWAYS!!!

-*hewo im noira, , if u play league on euw i need a duo to carry me out of em TwT, i only look up to him <3*
+*hewo im noira, , i like to play vidya and do nothing on ponytown :3, leave me a nice message on my ata plzz i luv answering them!! i only look up to him <3*

 <img src="https://i.pinimg.com/736x/92/2a/99/922a99ced8e1cb5bbbad53ce4d1fceae.jpg" width="100">